-2005 (fairly constant in relation to the 15 tetrads recorded for 1971-1980); but our 2010-17 records amount to 62 tetrads, so that either the species is becoming more frequent as an escape, or we are recording what there is more thoroughly (or with a more elastic recognition of what is recordable; although a number of metropolitan vc16 records in the BSBI database without indication of status have been disregarded).
-These recent records are given in the accompanying 2010-17 distribution map which, however, plots records at monad level, giving 68 different monads.
-For comparison, the 1991-2005 distribution map provides data from Philp (2010), with the kind permission of the late Eric Philp and the Kent Field Club.
+2005 (fairly constant in relation to the 15 tetrads recorded for 1971-1980); but our 2010-19 records amount to many times this, so that either the species is becoming more frequent as an escape, or we are recording what there is more thoroughly (or with a more elastic recognition of what is recordable).
+These recent records are given in the accompanying 2010-19 distribution map which, however, plots records at monad level, giving 81 different monads.
+For comparison, the 1991-2005 distribution map provides tetrad data from Philp (2010), with the kind permission of the late Eric Philp and the Kent Field Club.

-Records are also given in the following data table, which is restricted to hectads TQ66, 75 and 76 (shown tinted yellow on the distribution map), plus selected records from TQ86, on the basis that these are most likely to include occurrences of native status.
+Records are also given in the following data table, which is restricted to chalk areas of hectads TQ66, 75 and 76 (shown tinted orange on the distribution map), plus selected records from TQ86, on the basis that these are most likely to include occurrences of native status.

-Helleborus foetidus (Stinking Hellebore) 2010-16
+Helleborus foetidus (Stinking Hellebore) 2010-19